-• Assessment Committee:
+• Assessment of Student Learning Committee

-The Assessment Committee is charged with monitoring and guiding the implementation of the College's Assessment Plan, (i.e. developing, maintaining, evaluating and modifying as needed, all assessment goals and activities).
-The committee will meet with and suggest criteria and guidelines for other assessment groups, as identified in the Assessment Plan.
-The Faculty Assembly will select a minimum of six faculty to serve two-year terms with staggered terms.
-The committee will select two staff members who are versed in assessment to serve on the committee.
-The provost will appoint a faculty member as the committee chair.
+The Assessment of Student Learning Committee (ASLC) is charged with monitoring and guiding the implementation of the College's Institutional Assessment Guidebook as it applies to the assessment of student learning outcomes.
+It consults with ASLC subcommittees and recommends criteria and guidelines for Course, Program, General Education, and Co-Curricular learning outcomes assessment.
+The committee makes recommendations to the Continuous Improvement Council and Institutional Assessment Committee.
+The Faculty Assembly selects a minimum of six (9) faculty members to serve two-year staggered terms.
+The committee selects three (3) staff members who are versed in assessment to serve on the committee.
+The Chief Academic Officer will appoint a faculty member as the committee chair.